Héctor Castellanos

-Héctor Enrique Castellanos Villatoro (born 28 December 1992) is a Honduran professional footballer who plays as a midfielder for Policía Nacional FC in the Liga Nacional de Honduras.
+Héctor Enrique Castellanos Villatoro (born 28 December 1992) is a Honduran professional footballer who plays as a midfielder for Estrella FC Santos Guardiola in the Liga de Ascenso.

 Club career

 Victoria

 At the age of 20, Castellanos made his debut with C.D.
 Victoria in the 2–1 victory over F.C.
 Motagua on 29 July 2012.
 Playing for Victoria, he reached a final in the 2012–13 season, which they lost to Club Deportivo Olimpia.

 Motagua

 Castellanos signed for F.C.
 Motagua on 24 June 2015.
 His first game with Motagua was against Mexican side Club América for the 2015–16 CONCACAF Champions League where they lost 0–4.
 His league debut came four days later in the 5–1 victory over his former club C.D.
 Victoria.

 Olancho FC

-On 1 July 2023 Castellanos signed as a free transfer with Olancho FC.
+On 1 July 2023 Castellanos signed as a free transfer with Olancho FC and competed in 17 games.

 Motagua

 Castellanos returned to F.C.
-Motagua on 5 January 2024.
+Motagua on 5 January 2024 and competed in 38 games.